 Best Practices for Opening a Ticket

-The Developer Relations Program at Igloo provides you with access to experts who are well versed with helping partners build enhancements, integrate third party applications, and transform the Digital Workplace experience.
+The Developer Relations Program at Igloo provides you with access to experts who are well versed in helping partners build enhancements, integrate third-party applications, and transform the Digital Workplace Experience.
 In addition to direct support, the program has a variety of self-serve options that enable you to learn about the capabilities of your Digital Workplace.
 These include:

 Submitting a Ticket